Battle of Baltimore Begins at North Point (12 SEP 1814)

 |0

-This work, Battle of Baltimore Begins at North Point (12 SEP 1814), must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Battle of Baltimore Begins at North Point (12 SEP 1814), by Erin Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT